platformio/platformio-core/docs/userguide/cmd_ci.rst

 .. option::
     -v, --verbose

-Shows details about the results of processing environments.
-More details :option:`platformio run --verbose`
+Shows detailed information when processing environments.

+This option can be set globally using :ref:`setting_force_verbose` setting or by environment variable :envvar:`PLATFORMIO_SETTING_FORCE_VERBOSE`.

 Examples
 --------